dimensionalpocket/websocket-server-js/README.md

 })

 websocketServer.on('message', (connection, message, isBinary) => {
-  // If `isBinary` is false, then message will be a string, otherwise, an ArrayBuffer console.log('Server', connection.server.uuid, 'received message', message, 'from connection', connection.uuid) })
+  // If `isBinary` is false, then message will be a string, otherwise an ArrayBuffer console.log('Server', connection.server.uuid, 'received message', message, 'from connection', connection.uuid) })